Instadapp/docs/content/en/connectors/polygon/aave-v2.md

 draft: true
 ---
 > Lending & Borrowing
 AaveV2-v1 connector triggers methods like deposit, withdraw, borrow, payback, enableCollateral, swapBorrowRateMode.
-You can view details like source code, ABIs on [Etherscan](https://etherscan.io/address/0x497bc53507df17e60f731e9534cff74e8bc9dbb8#code).

-- Use `0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee` to indicate ETH.
+- Use `0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee` to indicate MATIC.
 - use -1 or `dsa.maxValue` for the maximum amount in function.
 - If not sure about the arguments `getId` and `setId`, pass 0.